Vice President, Board of Directors

 McCauley has been directing choirs at Cantus since 2012.
 He directs Fortis, an all-male contemporary a capella ensemble (19 members); and co-directs VoiceOver, a mixed contemporary a cappella ensemble (19 members); and Concordia, the largest ensemble, which is a mixed varsity choir (100+ members) performing traditional choral music.

-In addition to Cantus, McCauley sits on the ownership teams of Container and Packaging, a packaging distribution company; Geeko Labs, a science, technology, engineering, art, and mathematics lab for kids; PrintTracker, an enterprise print management software company; and an investment company.
+In addition to Cantus, McCauley is on the ownership teams of Container and Packaging, a packaging distribution company; Geeko Labs, a science, technology, engineering, art, and mathematics lab for kids; PrintTracker, an enterprise print management software company; Artech, a commercial printing company; and an investment company.

 Keith McCauley earned a BA in Marketing Communications with minors in Music Performance and Japanese from Brigham Young University in 2004.